Luce Pietri

-Luce Pietri (née Gascoin) is a French historian and scholar of late antiquity.
+Luce Pietri (née Gascoin, 13 May 1931 – 15 February 2024) was a French historian and scholar of late antiquity.

 Education

 Pietri attended the Lycée Thiers in Marseille (Khâgne 1950–51) and École normale supérieure de jeunes filles in 1952.

 Career

 Pietri is known for her work on late antique history and early Christianity, especially the history of Gaul, and prosopography.
 She has also published editions of the hagiographies of Gregory of Tours.

-In 1992-93 she was appointed as a Professor at the Paris-Sorbonne University.
+In 1992–93 she was appointed a Professor at the Paris-Sorbonne University.
 During the 1990s, she was the director of Centre Lenain de Tillemont at the Paris-Sorbonne University.

-Personal life
+Personal life and death

-She married the historian Charles Pietri, with whom she had three children.
+Married to the historian Charles Pietri, together they had three children.

+Luce Pietri died on 15 February 2024, at the age of 92.